annazwicker/cat-partners/README.md

 A demo video of the sign up to feed page can be found [here](https://drive.google.com/file/d/1vHcPDvv1DWjwpt9RHrnMLyubZWwqWtqb/view?usp=sharing).

 ### Account Page
-The account page stores basic information about every user including first and last name, email, phone number, affiliation with SU, and rescue group affiliation.
+The account page stores basic information about every user including first and last name, email, phone number, affiliation with SU (student, staff, faculty, alumni, parent of student, and friend of cats), and rescue group affiliation.
 This information is collected in case admin users need to reach a user regarding CPSU.
-All information on this page is able to be changed by the user, but if the user changes their email, their login will also change since user accounts are tied to gmail accounts.
+All information on this page is able to be changed by the user.
+If the user changes their email, their login will also change since user accounts are tied to gmail accounts.
 When the user clicks the save button at the bottom of the list of information, a pop up box will provide a warning that changing the email field will change will result in their login changing.
 User's are also able to sign out of the website by clicking the sign out button at the bottom of the page.

 A screenshot of the account page can be found [here](https://drive.google.com/file/d/1H_mTCkjJ2S8qaDd7g_gTVacoel3pGrGq/view?usp=sharing).